rbogusze/raspberry_fun/docs/kafka.md

 ToDo:
+- introduce schema registry and work with avro, so you do not worry about schemas
 - adding broker while the messages are flowing to the cluster
 - be able to gather statistics based on kafka metrics
 + why my topic was gone after restart?